 Then, the software will write a bunch of files under the subject's mri directory, with the format: posterior_<substructure>_v1x.mgz

 This module is CPU hungry

 Indeed!
-The deformation of the atlas towards the input scan(s) is parallelized, and uses by default as many threads as available cores.
-If you want to limit the number of cores / threads that are used, you can do that through the environment variable ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS.
+The deformation of the atlas towards the input scan(s) is parallelized, however, it will only use one core by default.
+If you want to use more than one core / thread, you can do that through the environment variable ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS.
 For example, to use two cores (tcsh/csh):

 setenv ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS 2